Nervosys/Botnix/docs/languages-frameworks/python.section.md

 to test whether the package can be imported.
 Furthermore, we specify some meta information.
 The output of the function is a derivation.

-An expression for `toolz` can be found in the Nixpkgs repository.
+An expression for `toolz` can be found in the Botpkgs repository.
 As explained in the introduction of this Python section, a derivation of `toolz` is available for each interpreter version, e.g. `python311.pkgs.toolz` refers to the `toolz` derivation corresponding to the CPython 3.11 interpreter.

-The above example works when you're directly working on `pkgs/top-level/python-packages.nix` in the Nixpkgs repository.
-Often though, you will want to test a Nix expression outside of the Nixpkgs tree.
+The above example works when you're directly working on `pkgs/top-level/python-packages.nix` in the Botpkgs repository.
+Often though, you will want to test a Nix expression outside of the Botpkgs tree.

 The following expression creates a derivation for the `toolz` package, and adds it along with a `numpy` package to a Python environment.